Carrols Restaurant Group, Inc. (TAST) is primed for evolution with the beta value of 2.31

-The company’s shares, operating in the sector of consumer cyclical managed to top a trading volume set approximately around 1.13 million for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of consumer cyclical managed to top a trading volume set approximately around 1.46 million for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 Analysts verdict on Carrols Restaurant Group, Inc. (TAST)